gildiamant31/Final_proj_BIU/README.md

 # Final_proj_BIU
-final project of Bsc in computational biology
+final project of in computational biology